How to Change a Tire on a Mountain Bike: A Step-by-Step Guide

 The three main components of a mountain bike tire are the tread, sidewall, and bead.
 The tread is the part that comes into contact with the ground and provides grip.
 The sidewall is the part that surrounds the tire and provides protection against cuts and punctures.
 The bead of the tire is the part that locks onto the rim.
 Understanding these basic components will help to familiarize you with the tire and make it easier to identify any issues that may arise.

-Read Also: How to Safely Load Your Mountain Bike onto a Bike Rack: A Step-by-Step Guide
+Read Also: How to Easily Get Your Mountain Bike Tire Back on the Rim: A Step-by-Step Guide

 Preparing Yourself and the Bike for the Tire Change Process